 mid-13c., muk, "animal or human excrement; cow dung and vegetable matter spread as manure," from a Scandinavian source such as Old Norse myki, mykr "cow dung," Danish møg; from Proto-Germanic *muk-, *meuk- "soft," which is perhaps related to Old English meox "dung, filth" (see mash (n.)).
 Meaning "unclean matter generally" is from c.
 1300; that of "wet, slimy mess" is by 1766.
 Muck-sweat "profuse sweat" is attested from 1690s.

-late 14c., "to dig in the ground," also "to remove manure," early 15c., "to spread manure, cover with muck," from muck (n.).
+late 14c., mukken, "to dig in the ground," also "to remove manure;" c.
+1400, "to spread manure, cover with muck," from muck (n.) or Old Norse moka (n.).
+Mucker "one who removes muck from stables" is attested by early 13c. as a surname.
 Meaning "to make dirty" is from 1832; in the figurative sense, "to make a mess of," it is from 1886; to muck about "mess around" is from 1856.
+To muck (something) up is by 1896 as "to dirty, soil;" 1922 as "make a mess of."
 Related: Mucked; mucking.